7 steps to leader standard work success

 7. Learn to let go

 Standard work is critical for saving time and improving process efficiency.
-When cascaded through the organization, it provides the opportunity for work processes – at all levels – to be scrutinized, compared and improved.
+When cascaded through the organisation, it provides the opportunity for work processes – at all levels – to be scrutinised, compared and improved.
 Plus, it will help you sustain hard-fought gains by preventing the CI wheel from rolling back.

 Are you looking for a way to make implementing LSW in your organisation easy and sustainable?
 Find out more about the TRACC Leader Standard Work App and how it can unlock superior performance in your organisation.